-A DRIP UAS ID needs to be "Trustworthy".
-This means that within the framework of the RID messages, an observer can establish that the RID used does uniquely belong to the UA.
-That the only way for any other UA to assert this RID would be to steal something from within the UA.
-The RID is self-generated by the UAS (either UA or GCS) and registered with the USS.
+A DRIP entity identifier needs to be "Trustworthy".
+This means that within the framework of the RID messages, an Observer can establish that the DRIP identifier used does uniquely belong to the UAS.
+That the only way for any other UAS to assert this DRIP identifier would be to steal something from within the UAS.
+The DRIP identifier is self-generated by the UAS (either UA or GCS) and registered with the USS.

-The data communication of using Broadcast RID faces extreme challenges due to the limitation set by regulations.
-The ASTM [F3411-19] defines the Basic RID message which is expected to contain certain RID data and the Authentication message.
-The Basic RID message has a maximum payload of 25 bytes and the maximum size allocated by ASTM for the RID is 20 bytes and only 3 bytes are left unused. currently, the authentication maximum payload is defined to be 224 bytes.
+The data communication of using Broadcast RID faces extreme challenges due to the limitation of the demanding support for Bluetooth.
+The ASTM [F3411-19] defines the basic RID message which is expected to contain certain RID data and the Authentication message.
+The Basic RID message has a maximum payload of 25 bytes and the maximum size allocated by ASTM for the RID is 20 bytes and only 3 bytes are left unused. currently, the authentication maximum payload is defined to be 201 bytes.

 Standard approaches like X.509 and PKI will not fit these constraints, even using the new EdDSA [RFC8032] algorithm.
 An example of a technology that will fit within these limitations is an enhancement of the Host Identity Tag (HIT) of HIPv2 [RFC7401] using Hierarchical HITs (HHITs) for UAS RID is outlined in HHIT based UAS RID [I-D.ietf-drip-rid].
-As PKI with X.509 is being used in other systems with which UAS RID must interoperate (e.g. the UTM Discovery and Synchronization Service and the UTM InterUSS protocol) mappings between the more flexible but larger X.509 certificates and the HHIT based structures must be devised.
+As PKI with X.509 is being used in other systems with which UAS RID must interoperate (e.g. Discovery and Synchronization Service and any other communications involving USS)

+mappings between the more flexible but larger X.509 certificates and the HHIT-based structures must be devised.

-By using the EdDSA HHIT suite, the self-assertions of the RID can be done in as little as 84 bytes.
-Third-party assertions can be done in 200 bytes.
-An observer would need Internet access to validate a self-assertion claim.
-A third-party assertion can be validated via a small credential cache in a disconnected environment.
-This third-party assertion is possible when the third-party also uses HHITs for its identity and the UA has the public key for that HHIT.
+By using the EdDSA HHIT suite, the self-attestations of the RID can be done in as little as 84 bytes.
+Third-party Certificates can be done in 200 bytes.
+An Observer would need Internet access to validate a self-attestations claim.
+A third-party Certificate can be validated via a small credential cache in a disconnected environment.
+This third-party Certificate is possible when the third-party also uses HHITs for its identity and the UA has the public key and the Certificate for that HHIT.

 4.2.
-HIT as A Trustworthy UAS Remote ID
+HIT as A Trustworthy DRIP Entity Identifier

-For a Remote ID to be trustworthy in the Broadcast mode, there MUST be an asymmetric keypair for proof of ID ownership.
+For a Remote ID to be trustworthy in the Broadcast mode, it is better to have an asymmetric keypair for proof of ID ownership.
 The common method of using a key signing operation to assert ownership of an ID, does not guarantee name uniqueness.
 Any entity can sign an ID, claiming ownership.
 To mitigate spoofing risks, the ID needs to be cryptographically generated from the public key, in such a manner that it is statistically hard for an entity to create a public key that would generate (spoof) the ID.
-Thus the signing of such an ID becomes an attestation (compared to claim) of ownership.
+Thus the signing of such an ID becomes an a proof (verifiable attestation, versus mere claim) of ownership.